 Language requirements

-The country's main language, Spanish, is the fourth most common language in the world.
+The country's main language, Spanish, is the third most common language in the world.
 While some Bachelors and Masters courses are taught in English, the majority of study programmes are taught in Spanish.

 Even if you get onto an English taught course, it'll still be incredibly useful to be able to read, write and speak the country's language.

-You can either learn before you go or take lessons on arrival.
+You can either learn before you head to Spain or take lessons on arrival.
 Most universities provide language tuition, either through short courses or year-long programmes.

 Comparison to UK qualifications